Exploring Light with a Sensor App

 - Hacking the Air Gap: Stealing Data from a Computer that isn't Connected to the Internet: Investigate how a computer that is not connected to the Internet or to other computers can still be hacked by transmitting data using light, sound, vibration, or heat.

-- Investigate the Kinetics of the Amazing Iodine Clock Reaction: Investigate how the concentration of hydrogen peroxide affects the rate of the iodine clock reaction and use the light sensor in the Science Journal app to record the color change.
+- Investigate the Kinetics of the Color Changing Iodine Clock Reaction: Investigate how the concentration of hydrogen peroxide affects the rate of the iodine clock reaction and use the light sensor in the Science Journal app to record the color change.

 - Measuring the Amount of Acid in Vinegar by Titration with an Indicator Solution: Determine the amount of acid in different types of vinegar using titration and a colored pH indicator.
 Use the light sensor in the Science Journal app to measure the titration curve.